 Using the REMA model we estimated alternative apportionment by integrating the AFSC longline survey RPW index with the AFSC bottom trawl survey biomass index.
 We followed a factorial design consisting of combinations that varied the number of process error parameters (either a single parameter or a parameter by sub-region), the number of scaling parameters (either a single parameter or a parameter by sub-region), and parameters to estimate additional uncertainty applied to the bottom trawl and longline survey indices (either one or both).
 AIC comparison across these combinations resulted in four models that were not statistically different with difference in AIC values of less than 1.
 Whether estimating 1 or 3 process error parameters did not result in different AIC values, and whether estimating additional uncertainty for the trawl survey or both the trawl survey and longline survey did not result in different AIC values.
 We compare across these four models to illustrate the differences in apportionment with the current convention of only using the bottom trawl survey.

 Over the last 5 years of surveys (from 2019 – 2023) the variability in apportionment for the each of the GOA sub-regions has been larger when using both the trawl and longline surveys as compared to using only the trawl survey (Table 7 and illustrated in Figure 13).
 The coefficient of variation (CV) in apportionment estimates over the most recent 5 years is, on average, about 70% larger when using both surveys as compared to only the trawl survey.
 Compared to apportionment that was used in the 2023 assessment, using both the longline and trawl survey results in a larger apportionment to the Eastern and Western GOA and smaller apportionment to the Central GOA as compared to using the trawl survey data only.
-This change in apportionment and variability is primary due to differences in the relative biomass and RPW that is estimated within each of the sub-regions for each survey (illustrated in Figure 14).
+This change in apportionment and variability is primarily due to differences in the relative biomass and RPW that is estimated within each of the sub-regions for each survey (illustrated in Figure 14).
 Particularly for the Eastern GOA, the AFSC longline survey estimates relatively larger RPW than the trawl survey estimates biomass.

 Within the GOA cod assessment, there remains an environmental link between bottom temperature and AFSC survey longline catchability.
 However, the environmental index used for this link does not yet have a sub-region component.
 Further, the REMA model does not have the functionality to include an environmental link, for this case we would propose developing a link with the scaling parameter that would mimic the link used in the main assessment.
 While increased variability in itself is not a reason to reject using the REMA model with indices from both surveys, we hypothesize that including an environmental link within the REMA model may serve to dampen some of the variability that results when using the AFSC longline survey as an additional index.
 Further, while there is some shift in apportionment when using the multi-index REMA model, the results are not substantially different than using the AFSC bottom trawl survey on its own.
 For these reasons, we recommend to continue using only the AFSC bottom trawl survey for apportionment in the GOA cod assessment until (1) functionality in the REMA model is developed to accommodate an environmental link with the scaling parameters, and (2) environmental indices that can be linked to the AFSC longline survey are developed at the sub-region scale.